What infrared sauna actually costs in Houston, TX.

 Reviewed in person.

-WEF doesn't publish membership pricing on the website.
-The reason is structural: the membership is for the integrated practice, and the right tier for any given member depends on the goals, the cadence the member can actually sustain, and the protocol Dr. Chaudhari recommends after intake.
-Pricing is reviewed in a private strategy session at the free day pass — a private walkthrough of the recovery suite, the strength floor, and the consult room, with no obligation.
+WEF publishes membership pricing.
+The membership is for the integrated club, and the right tier for any given member depends on the goals and the cadence the member can actually sustain.
+New members are welcome to tour the space at a gym day pass — a walkthrough of the recovery suite, the strength floor, and the consult room, with no obligation.
+Clinical protocols, if a member wants them, are scoped separately by Elite Aesthetic MD.

 Common questions